TheTeapot418/LFO.js/README.md

 window.LFO
 ```

-To create an LFO, you just have to create a new instance of `LFO`:
+To create an LFO, create a new instance of `LFO`:

 ```JavaScript
 const myLfo = new LFO();
 ```

-The `LFO` function takes an object as an argument, containing these parameters:
+The `LFO` class takes an object as an argument, containing these parameters:

 + `freq`: the frequency of the oscillator
 + `amplitude`: the amplitude of the oscillator